 The Association's Executive Committee is comprised of a Chairman, Vice-Chairman, Treasurer, and Past Chairman, all senior representatives of their companies, along with the Association President, who also acts as the Secretary to the Board of Directors.

-The Association's office in downtown Toronto is administered by a President, a Director, Research, Technical and Regulatory Compliance and a Senior Policy Advisor, and an Executive Assistant.
+The Association's office in Toronto is administered by a President & CEO, a Director of Technical and Regulatory Affairs, a Manager in Policy and Outreach, a Manager of Commercial & Legal Affairs and an Office Manager.

 For more information, contact Sadaf Amdjadi at the Association office, at (416) 595-8251 ext.
 1223 or by email at firstname.lastname@example.org